-- Authorize services & claim for all MHS, Crisis Intervention, Case Management, Day Treatment, Psych Testing. - Conduct comprehensive assessments and provide diagnosis without co-signature. - Create & sign Client Plans without co-signature. - May co-sign the work of other staff within their scope of practice other than graduate students doing psychotherapy.
+- Can function as an LPHA. - Authorize services & claim for all MHS, Crisis Intervention, Case Management, Day Treatment, Psych Testing (only waivered psychologist candidates). - Conduct comprehensive assessments and provide diagnosis without co-signature. - Create & sign Client Plans without co-signature. - May co-sign the work of other staff within their scope of practice other than graduate students doing psychotherapy.